Haojia-Hu/thesis/data/raw/gt/README.md

 Files should be placed locally under:
 - data/raw/gt/

-Each CSV file corresponds to one consumption category (e.g., apparel.csv, food.csv, housing.csv).
+Each CSV file corresponds to a consumption category and contains monthly search intensity for multiple keywords, downloaded directly from Google Trends.

+Examples (not included):
+- apparel.csv
+- food.csv
+- housing.csv

 Raw Google Trends files are not tracked in this repository.